snowch/demo_2710/README.md

 #### Step 9 - Scala spark streaming on DSX

-In this step we create a scala spark streaming listener than consumes the messages sent to MessageHub in the previous step.<br>
+In this step we create a scala spark streaming listener that consumes the messages sent to MessageHub in the previous step.<br>
 [[Notebook link]](Step 09 - Scala spark streaming on DSX.ipynb)

+#### Step 10 - Export Spark Streaming model to BigI.ipynb

+This step creates a spark scala library version of Step 8 that consumes the messages sent to MessageHub, makes predictions from those messages and puts the response back on MessageHub.<br>
+[[Notebook link]](Step 10 - Export Spark Streaming model to BigI.ipynb)

 ## Support